-- Twister, Jenga, Chess etc. – Before heading down to camp, each of leaders is assigned a competition to be responsible for organising and these provide great ways to introduce campers to other campers they don’t know and allowing quieter kids to flourish in an environment in which they feel more comfortable.
-These games allow our campers to get greater one on one time with our leaders and with other campers to get to know each other and to build their friendships
+- Twister, Jenga, Draughts etc. – Before heading down to camp, each of our leaders are assigned a competition to be responsible for organising.
+This provides a great ways to introduce campers to other campers they don’t know and allowing quieter kids to flourish in an environment in which they feel more comfortable.
+These games allow our campers to get greater one on one time with our leaders and with other campers to get to know each other and to build their friendships.

 The evening activities present on the KYW tend to vary from year to year and even on week from week to week on camp as our inventive leaders come up with new activities and new ways of running old activities every single year.
 The best way to describe the night time activities in Knockadoon is that no two are the same, you can go from an intensive Zumba session straight into a murder mystery.
 One night the leaders could be presenting that week’s talent show and the next night could be spent embroiled in one of the infamous Knockadoon Court cases.

 A lot of our evening activities draw inspiration from game shows, television shows and social media for example the camp favourite Don’t Forget the Lyrics originally drew inspiration from the Sky One television programme of the same name (although I think all of the campers would agree that our version is a lot more entertaining).
 Last year saw the introduction of our own Judge Judy spinoff in “KAD Kourt” whilst the Chase was exceptionally parodied in “The Ultimate Game Show”.